Tikkun Olam – Repairing the World

 Sandwich Making for the Urban Ministry of Palo Alto (UMPA).

 On the third Sunday of each month we compile approximately 200 lunch bags in Kol Emeth’s social hall; each bag includes a sandwich, a granola bar and a juice box.
 UMPA picks them up and distributes them at its food bank.
 KE created this project about 15 years ago and is the only organization that does this.
 It’s a wonderful activity for families and people of all ages, with something to do for everyone.
 Come and join us; no need to call first.
-Check the calendar or our event page for the next date and time.
+Check the calendar for the next date and time.
+Please note that during our renovation period this event may not occur every month.

 Soup for the Soul.